echoix/website/gitpod/docs/integrations/aws.md

 <figure>
 <figcaption>
-    Example IAM assume role trust policy to grant access to any repo in the "gitpod-io" organisation.
+    Example IAM assume role trust policy to grant access to any repo in the "gitpod-io" organization.
   </figcaption>
 </figure>